Perth solar panel installation: what size system do you need?

 | System Size | Price Range | Cost per kW | |-------------|------------|-------------| | 5 kW | $4,500–$6,500 | $900–$1,300 | | 6.6 kW | $5,500–$8,000 | $830–$1,210 | | 10 kW | $8,000–$12,000 | $800–$1,200 | | 13 kW | $10,000–$15,000 | $770–$1,150 |

 These prices include STCs (government rebate) already deducted.
-Larger systems have a lower cost per kW, making them more cost-effective if you have the roof space.
+Larger systems have a lower cost per kW, so they're more cost-effective if you have the roof space.

-- Panel brand: Budget (Trina, Jinko) vs premium (SunPower, REC)
+- Panel brand: Budget (Trina, Jinko) vs premium (Aiko, REC) — SunPower/Maxeon has withdrawn from the Australian market

 - Inverter: String inverter vs micro-inverters